Ananya-Jha-code/DolphinEye/README.md

 - [ ] Improve accuracy for distance measurement

 ## Contribution Guidelines
 We are always open to any ideas about how to improve the project, or add features, or discuss anything about it!
-Feel free to reach out to any of the contrbutors listed below.
+Feel free to reach out to any of the contributors listed below.

 ## Contributors
 - [Ananya Jha](https://github.com/Ananya-Jha-code)